dtison/Yii-Bum-Stack/README.md

 > Front End Stack for Backbone and Marionette development with Yii.
 Uses grunt for modularity instead of requirejs.

+Bum - a nickname  and acronym from Backbone, Underscore and Marionette.

 ## Getting Started
 This package requires NodeJS, Bower, and Grunt.